FatineMohamed/Automated-Incident-Response-Lab-LimaCharlie-EDR-Tines-SOAR-Slack-Endpoint-Isolation/README.md

    * Slack Notification
    * Email Notification
 6. Tines presents an analyst approval prompt.
-7. Analyst chooses whether to isolate the endpoint.
+7. The analyst chooses whether to isolate the endpoint.
 8. If approved:

    * LimaCharlie isolates the endpoint.